The Indian heritage

 The "Akira" musical identity

 The idea for the AKIRA project is simple: a dialogue between popular and art music, between acoustic and electronic music, where tradition meets modernity.
-Basically, a contemporary dialogue between Ahmad and Tadahiko, each one entangled with his respective society, a confrontation of each one’s relation with his own culture.
+Basically, a contemporary dialogue between Ahmad and Tadahiko, each one entangled with his respective society, a confrontation of each one's relation with his own culture.
 Sharing the same view of modern societies, inventing a new genre influenced by their respective career in improvised music.
+AKIRA is also a life project as it implies to compose a repertoire that endures, on which other artists' collaborations can be added, through a true intercultural process.
 To compose a new traditional music in a contemporary style: this is the goal to achieve.
 The project evolved to include other musicians, like composer and producer Ono Seigen, percussionist Semba Kiyohiko and guitarist Otomo Yoshihide.

 • Series of "Akira Project" concerts with Tadahiko Yokogawa in Tokyo, Osaka, Kobe and Kyoto